-Born in 1963 in Buenos Aires, the Argentine-Spanish composer and conductor Fabián Panisello, moves audiences with his ever-current, lively, vivid and finely differentiated musical language.
+Born in 1963 in Buenos Aires, the Argentine-Spanish composer and conductor Fabián Panisello moves audiences with his lively, vivid, and finely differentiated musical language.
 The longtime director of the Reina Sofía School of Music in Madrid and founder and artistic director of the Plural Ensemble began his composition studies in his hometown under Francisco Kröpfl.
-In 1993, he completed his studies with honors as a student of Boguslaw Schaeffer at the Mozarteum in Salzburg.
+He completed his studies with honors in 1993 as a student of Boguslaw Schaeffer at the Mozarteum in Salzburg.
 He received additional mentorship from Elliott Carter, Franco Donatoni, Brian Ferneyhough, and Luis de Pablo, along with conducting guidance from Péter Eötvös and Jorma Panula.